 TRAPPIST-1 is one of the most compelling targets for both astrobiology and technosignature searches.
-This nearby ultracool dwarf hosts seven transiting, Earth-sized planets, at least three of which (TRAPPIST-1\,e, f, and g) reside within the star's optimistic habitable zone where liquid water could potentially exist on their surfaces \citep{2017Natur.Gillon}.
-The system's compact, coplanar architecture (Figure~\ref{fig:system}), proximity, and frequent transits make it an exceptional laboratory for studies of planetary environments and for searches targeting leakage or directed technosignatures.
+This nearby ultracool dwarf hosts seven known transiting, Earth-sized planets, at least three of which (TRAPPIST-1\,e, f, and g) reside within the star's optimistic habitable zone where liquid water could potentially exist on their surfaces \citep{2017Natur.Gillon,2020SSRv.Turbet}.
+The system's compact, coplanar architecture (Figure~\ref{fig:system}), proximity, and frequent transits make it an exceptional laboratory for studies of planetary environments and for searches targeting leaked emission or directed technosignatures.
 In particular, \citet{2024AJ.Tusay} carried out the longest single-target radio technosignature search of TRAPPIST-1 to date using the Allen Telescope Array, acquiring roughly 28\,h of beamformed data spanning $\sim$0.9--9.3\,GHz.
-They implemented an \texttt{NbeamAnalysis} filtering pipeline and targeted narrowband signals coincident with predicted planet¨Cplanet occultations (PPOs), reporting non-detections and EIRP upper limits for PPO events of order a few to a few tens of terawatts for minimally drifting signals \citep{2024AJ.Tusay}.
+They implemented the \texttt{NbeamAnalysis} filtering pipeline and targeted narrowband signals coincident with predicted planet-planet occultations (PPOs), reporting non-detections and EIRP upper limits for PPO events of order a few to a few tens of terawatts for minimally drifting signals \citep{2024AJ.Tusay}.
 While that wideband, long-dwell survey provides important constraints on high-power transmitters across a broad frequency range, the extreme collecting area of FAST enables complementary searches that probe much lower transmitted powers in the L band.

 In this paper, we present the results of a deep FAST SETI search targeting TRAPPIST-1.
 In \S\ref{sec:obs}, we describe the observational setup and data analysis pipeline, highlighting the use of Multi-Beam Coincidence Matching (MBCM) for robust RFI rejection.
-In \S\ref{sec:results}, we present the search outcomes, including stringent upper limits on transmitter powers.
-In \S\ref{sec:discussion}, we assess the completeness of our search for different classes of signals (e.g., low-duty-cycle, transient, and highly directed emissions) and consider implications for future SETI strategies; finally, in \S\ref{sec: Conclusions} we summarize our findings and outline planned follow-up observations.
+In \S\ref{sec:results}, we present the search outcomes and quantify how transmitter-power limits depend on receiver sensitivity, drift rate, and apparent signal bandwidth.
+In \S\ref{sec:discussion}, we assess the completeness of our search for different classes of signals (e.g., low-duty-cycle, transient, broadband, propagation-broadened, frequency-agile, and highly directed emissions) and consider implications for future SETI strategies; finally, in \S\ref{sec: Conclusions} we summarize our findings and outline planned follow-up observations.